 Remember the good old days when a firewall and a web filter were enough to keep the bad guys at bay?
-Unfortunately, those good old days are gone.

 From ransomware and the exploitation of zero-day threats to the hijacking of internet-connected endpoints for denial-of-service attacks, cybercriminals will do what they deem necessary to profit on other’s pain.
 This is especially disconcerting for small and medium-sized businesses that have fewer resources to defend their information systems.
 The alternatives—building a security operation center from the ground up, or deploying endpoint security with a hope and a prayer— aren’t so enticing.

-But hope is not lost.
 A new breed of MSSP has evolved in the past few years, and it’s called SOC-as-a-Service.
-The offering on the table is an outsourced SOC, and it has great potential to improve the security posture of SMBs—if it has the right set of features.
+The offering on the table is an outsourced SOC as a service provider and it has great potential to improve the security posture of SMBs—if it has the right set of features.

-This is the exact question that we recently answered in a new executive brief titled Checklist for Outsourcing Your SOC.
+This is the exact question we recently answered in a new executive brief titled Checklist for Outsourcing Your SOC.

-Of course, machine learning plays a role in any modern SOC.
+Of course, machine learning plays a role in any modern SOC service.
 But it’s not yet developed enough to analyze alerts and prescribe action to mitigate threats.
 That still requires a human touch.
 Not to mention, threats are constantly evolving.
 Updating configurations with the latest threat intelligence requires human intervention.

 The other problem with a hyper-focus on tools is that, if you really wanted, you could go out and buy them.
 But then you run the risk of owning the latest and greatest without having the in-house expertise to use it effectively.

 ‘Dedicated security expertise’ is the name of the game